Adult Treatment Court (ATC)

 When custody of a minor child is disputed between parents during a divorce, the Friend of the Court steps in and evaluates who will be awarded custody.
 Following an investigation, the Friend of the Court considers the "best interest" of the child and prepares a report to help the judge determine who shall be custodian.

-A program that allows specified court documents to be filed electronically with the Clerk's Office.
-Tyler Technologies' Odyssey File & Serve, our chosen vendor, provides a portal through which documents are electronically filed.
-Administrative Order 2007-3 provides the rules and out line of the program.
-Participating judges and case types are listed on the Efiling Information web page.
+A program that allows specified court documents to be filed electronically with a Court.
+Currently the Probate Court is not accepting electronically filed documents.
+The State Court Administrative Office provides a portal for some Circuit Court documents through which they are electronically filed.
+You can find more information on the Efiling Information web page.
 Training on the system is provided in person, online or via video.
-Click [HERE] for questions frequently asked.
+Visit our

 Options: Family-Focused Juvenile Treatment Court

-This grant-funded drug court works with youths who are non-violent, repeat offenders with serious substance abuse problems.
+drug court works with youth who are non-violent, repeat offenders with serious substance abuse problems.
 Members of the program are provided with close judicial supervision, intensive drug treatment, and support for both employment and school.

 Juvenile Probation Services